meemalabs/flysystem-meema/README.md

 $filesystem = new Filesystem($adapter);
 ```
-Extending the storage, you have to put this in your service provider.
+For extending the storage, you have to put this in your service provider.

 ```php
 use League\Flysystem\Filesystem;